84codes/action-haml-lint/README.md

 ```

 ## Development
-Fork the repo, make a feature branch, implement your feature, create a pullrequest.
+Fork the repo, make a feature branch, implement your feature, create a pull request.

 ### Release